 How to Reduce Moisture & Spoilage in Corn Stalk Bales

-High moisture corn stalks can be a challenge to dry down and often results in spoiled bales that don’t break apart well and are difficult to work with.
+High moisture corn stalks can be a challenge to dry down and often results in spoiled bales that don’t break apart well.
 Anchor can help.

-Anchor is a dry granular product that helps preserve higher moisture corn stalks by reducing heating and spoilage.
-This results in:
+Anchor is a dry granular product that helps preserve higher moisture corn stalks by reducing heating and spoilage, resulting in: